Mountain Law: new regulations for the winter period

 Mandatory winter equipment

-Following implementing decree no. 2020-1264 published in the Official Journal of October 16, 2020, the prefects of the 48 “mountain” departments have the power to make it compulsory to equip vehicles with winter tires, chains or socks .
+Following the implementing decree n°2020-1264 published in the Official Journal of October 16, 2020, the prefects of the 48 "mountain" departments have the power to make it mandatory to equip vehicles with winter tires, chains or snow socks.

-Indeed, in order to limit traffic jams on the roads in mountainous regions but also to improve user safety, you will need to equip your car with winter tires or chains during winter in certain municipalities .
+Indeed, in order to limit traffic congestion on roads in mountainous regions and also to improve road safety, it will be necessary to equip your car with winter tires or snow chains during the winter season in certain municipalities.
 Failure to comply with this law may result in significant penalties.

 When will this equipment be needed?